 We evaluate property and equipment, goodwill and other intangible assets for impairment on at least an annual basis.
 We recognize an impairment charge if the carrying value of our property and equipment, goodwill or other intangible assets exceed their estimated fair value.
 In assessing fair value, we rely primarily on a discounted cash flow analysis, as well as other generally accepted valuation methodologies.
 These analyses rely on the judgments and estimates of management, which involve inherent uncertainties.
 The estimated fair value of our property and equipment, goodwill and other intangible assets may be adversely affected by a number of factors, including changes in the regulatory environment in which we operate, the effects of a general economic slowdown and other unanticipated events and circumstances.
-In particular, should the Company need to take additional actions not currently foreseen to comply with current or future regulations, the assumptions used to calculate the fair value of property and equipment, goodwill and other intangible assets.
-If we are required to recognize an impairment of our property and equipment, goodwill or other intangible assets.
+In particular, should the Company need to take additional actions not currently foreseen to comply with current or future regulations, the assumptions used to calculate the fair value of property and equipment, goodwill and other intangible assets, including estimates of future revenues and cash flows, could be negatively affected and could result in an impairment of our property and equipment, goodwill or other intangible assets.
 If we are required to recognize an impairment charge, it would be recorded as an operating expense in the period in which the carrying value exceeds the fair value.